matuzo/HTMHell/hell/adventcalendar/2025/18/index.md

 Ah, this one's a real classic!
 When we have some big and bold text, for Design Reasons, we sometimes take a bit of a shortcut and mark it up as a heading.
 Let's say an `<h2>`, because it seems about the right size, or that’s what it says in the design file.
 But here's the thing: this text doesn't introduce or describe the content that follows.
 It just "needs" to be big for the look of it.

 This is an issue because when things are marked up as headings that are not headings, it makes the page harder to understand.
-For example: users of assistive technology like screen readers hear things read as headings of section that are not headings.
+Users of assistive technology like screen readers hear things read as headings of section that are not headings.

 ### An example